mcaliman/mcaliman.github.io/_posts/en/computer-science/programming-languages/java/2011-04-04-use-keytool-jarsigner.md

 ---
 layout: post
-lang: it
+lang: en
-title:  "Uso di keytool e jarsigner"
+title:  "Use of keytool and jarsigner"
 excerpt: ""
 category: programming-languages
 tags: [Java]